Privacy Policy

 3.3 For Communication

-- Send administrative communications about your account
+- Send administrative communications about Member accounts

 - Provide training resources and best practices

-- Send marketing communications (with your consent)
+- Send marketing communications (with Member consent)

-- Conduct customer satisfaction surveys
+- Conduct Member satisfaction surveys

-- Respond to your requests and inquiries
+- Respond to Member requests and inquiries

 3.4 For Compliance and Legal Obligations